tinniaru3005/blobtx-suffix-miner/README.md

 # BlobTx Suffix Miner

-This Go project performs suffix mining on Ethereum Blob Transactions (EIP-4844).
+This Go project performs suffix mining on Ethereum Blob carrying Transactions (EIP-4844).
 It includes tools to:

 1. Fetch and decode transaction fields directly from Ethereum mainnet.
 2. Generate transaction data (`tx_data.csv`) from a list of hashes.